Top Fintech Challenges: Regulatory Risk and Fundraising

 Fast forward to 2023, and the picture is now very different, where managing regulatory risk and obtaining funding are the two biggest challenges facing Fintechs.

-This blog explores the regulatory risk facing Fintechs and how a Part-time Fintech CFO can help early-stage companies build financial, operational and regulatory resilience, scale more efficiently, and support fundraising.
+This blog explores the regulatory risk facing Fintechs and how a part-time (or fractional) Fintech CFO can help early-stage companies build financial, operational and regulatory resilience, scale more efficiently, and support fundraising.

 With contribution from Clemens Stromeyer, Part-time Fintech CFO